NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 ### A Straight Waveguide

-The first thing to do always is to load the Meep library module:
+The first thing to do always is to load the Meep library:

 ```py
 import meep as mp